tier4/autoware-documentation/docs/design/autoware-interfaces/ad-api/use-cases/taxi-service.md

 ## Overview

-This use case is a on demand service that picks up passengers and drives them to their destination.
+This use case is a taxi service that picks up passengers and drives them to their destination.

 ## Scenario